timothyrjames/gae-webdev/step02/html_examples.md

 ## Running Our Application

-Again, make sure your current directory is project2, and you can run the
+Again, make sure your current directory is gae-project, and you can run the dev_appserver.py:
-dev_appserver:

 ```bash
 dev_appserver.py app.yaml